How might talking to a perinatal psychologist help?

 Also, how often do we hear comments like “it’s just the pregnancy hormones”?

 So, if you’ve noticed that you’ve been struggling it might be helpful to talk about it with a perinatal psychologist.
-We can provide support both face to face at our Sunshine Coast Perinatal Child and Family Hub and Australia wide via Telehealth.

 Comments